neuralek/appleaday/README.md

 Oh, and I made a lullaby to be played to the applet.
 They do say plants grow best when you make an effort to entertain them.
-(With a 'phantom sample' that made its way into the mix...
-Or, was the applet trying to say something?)

 You can visit the applet whenever you want.